Feeding for hoof health

 To sum up, poor hoof quality could be caused by:

-a lack of fatty acids in hay diets – freshly ground linseeds or cold pressed linseed oil is the best source of the omega-3 and omega-6 fatty acids in the same ratio as grass.
-See the article called ‘Linseed, is it safe?’ on my website, one of a number of nutrition articles.
+- a lack of fatty acids in hay diets – freshly ground linseeds or cold pressed linseed oil is the best source of the omega-3 and omega-6 fatty acids in the same ratio as grass.
+See the article called ‘Linseed, is it safe?’

-biotin deficiency – not likely on a high forage diet
+- biotin deficiency – less likely on a high forage diet

-This article is based on Dr Eleanor Kellon's VMD Feeding the hoof
+This article is based on Dr Eleanor Kellon’s VMD (2008) Feeding the Hoof

-To learn how to balance your own horses’ diets enrol in the NRCPlus course run by Dr Eleanor Kellon VMD
+To learn how to balance your own horses’ diets enrol in the NRCPlus course presented by Dr Eleanor Kellon VMD

 Pete Ramey Feeding the hoof